SamPatatoz/ProjetOOP/README.md

-# ProjectOOP for 16/04/2023
+# ProjectOOP 2022/2023
-# EL MASRI Sam & SICIM Merve
+- EL MASRI Sam & SICIM Merve

 # General
 - How to run the game :